-Withdrawal from Rohypnol can also cause seizures, which may occur for up to more than a week after use has stopped.
+Withdrawal from Rohypnol can also cause seizures, which may occur for up to more than a week after the drug is stopped.

 Getting Help for Rohypnol Addiction

 Withdrawal can be a painful part of breaking an addiction, but it is necessary in order to begin your road to recovery.
 Entering a treatment center could be the best decision you’ve ever made.
-There is hope—thousands of people have successfully treated their addictions and have gotten their lives back.
+There is hope.
+Addiction treatment can help you get your life back.

-Call our toll free number today to speak with a counselor about finding treatment for your addiction.
-We are available 24 hours a day, so call now.
+Call our toll-free number, 760.548.4032, today to speak with an admissions coordinator about available treatment options.
+We are available 24 hours a day, so call us now.